-Crisis during pregnancy can have serious and long-term consequences for the women and her child.
-The lack of adequate shelter and financial resources can interfere with he woman's ability to maintain a healthy pregnancy.
+Crisis during pregnancy can have serious and long-term consequences for the woman and her child.
+The lack of adequate shelter and financial resources can interfere with the woman's ability to maintain a healthy pregnancy.
 Pregnancy occurring in the teen years usually leads to an interruption in education and, subsequently, is associated with joblessness and poverty.
-Substance abuse is not only detrimental to the women's general health but contributes to the incidence of fetal anomalies, low birthweight, infant mortality, and child abuse.
+Substance abuse is not only detrimental to the woman's general health but contributes to the incidence of fetal anomalies, low birth weight, infant mortality, and child abuse.

 Pregnant women in crisis often require additional health services as well as supplemental resources to address identified problems.
 The women who choose parenthood or adoption will need a level of prenatal care based upon needs as assessed by a health care provider.
 Prenatal care is provided by private physicians, medical schools, clinics, and the Virginia Department of Health.
 Case management or care coordination is an effective method to address substance abuse and high-risk medical conditions.
 Support services, such as shelters for homeless and battered women, or other counseling services are also needed.